Benefits of PIP membership

 If you do not follow the terms and conditions of PIP membership, or you do not meet the minimum security requirements of the program, your membership may be suspended or cancelled.
 There are no monetary penalties associated with PIP.

-You can verify the membership status of your business partners by reviewing the PIP membership list.
-You can also request confirmation of a business partner's standing in PIP by contacting the PIP program at email@example.com.
+You can verify the membership status of your business partners by reviewing the PIP membership list, which identifies members that have consented to be on the list.

 - Date modified: